Guidance on FIFRA 24(c) Registrations

 In those cases where the application timing does not satisfy the first condition, there are two other possible means of meeting that condition:

 (A) The state in which the registration is sought provides assurance through some regulatory process that the seed crop will not be diverted to food or feed.
 This assurance must include all crop parts that could be consumed by humans or livestock.
-Crops of special concern are alfalfa, clover, and grass, which may be cut for hay or whose seed screenings may end up as animal feed.
+Crops of special concern are alfalfa, clover and grass that may be cut for hay or whose seed screenings may end up as animal feed.
 The first example of a state using this procedure was Washington for registration of pesticides on alfalfa grown for seed.

 (B) Cultural practices information is submitted showing how the seed crop may be distinguished from the corresponding food crop and how the seed crop is not commercially viable as a food crop.
 Examples of such cultural practices might be smaller crop spacing preventing adequate root formation or planting in a different season to encourage bolting versus head formation.